Chapter 12

 ""[27] You have heard that it was said, 'Do not commit adultery.'
 [28] But I tell you that anyone who looks at a woman lustfully has already committed adultery with her in his heart."

-As I reflect upon the above teachings of our Lord Jesus Christ I find myself convicted of transgressing God's commands.
-I find that when I look to the Law to justify myself, it points out to me where I have sinned and failed to meet its standards.
-In other words, the Law condemns me, that is I find myself under God's wrath or according to the Law, cursed.
+As one reflects upon the above examples and the remaining explanations in Jesus’ sermon on the mountain, one finds themselves convicted of transgressing God's commands.
+In other words, when a person looks to the Law to justify them self, it points out to them where they have sinned and failed to meet its standards.
+Thus, they find themselves under God's wrath or according to the Law … cursed.

-This conviction or realization helps us to really begin to see the truth of the following passage in Galatians.
+This conviction or realization helps us to see and accept the truth of the following passage in Galatians.

 Galatians 3:11